Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 #### Step 4 - Check the firmware version is up-to-date after the server reboot

-To check that the firmware is up to date, simply run the sofu tool once more:
+To check that the firmware is up to date, simply run the *Sofu* tool once more:

 ```bash
 ./sofu_2.1_x64
 ```